-A party is related to the company if:
+A party is related to the Company if:

-- (i) Directly or indirectly the party: - Controls, is controlled by, or is under common control with the company. - Has an interest in the company that gives it significant influence over the company or - Has joint control over the company. - (ii) The party is a member of the key management personnel of the company - (iii) The party is a close member of the family of any individual referred to in (i) or (ii) - (iv) The party is a post-employment benefit plan for the benefit of employees of the company or any company that is a related party of the company, - (b) Related party transactions and balances
+- (i) Directly or indirectly the party: - Controls, is controlled by, or is under common control with the Company. - Has an interest in the Company that gives it significant influence over the Company or - Has joint control over the Company. - (ii) The party is a member of the key management personnel of the Company - (iii) The party is a close member of the family of any individual referred to in (i) or (ii) - (iv) The party is a post-employment benefit plan for the benefit of employees of the Company or any entity that is a related party of the Company,

-A number of transactions have been entered into with related parties in the normal course of business.
+(b) Related party transactions and balances A number of transactions have been entered into with related parties in the normal course of business.
 These transactions were conducted at market rates, or commercial terms and conditions.